ornellast/bash-skeleton/README.md

 - `run`: The core function that is called after the script is ready to be executed.
 From this one, you can call any of yours.

-After you've sourced `base.sh` file, and you want everything run *automatically*, you have to call the `main` function in the very end of your script.
+After you've sourced `base.sh` file, and you want that everything run *automatically*, you have to call the `main` function in the very end of your script.
 If, on the other hand, you only want to use the utilities function, just *source* `base.sh` and use then on your way.